Introduction - Best Material Models

-I performed a careful study to determine which material model is the best for a soft copolyester.
+I performed a careful study to determine the best material model for a soft copolyester.
 Recall that thermoplastic copolyester elastomers (TPC) is a class of thermoplastic elastomers (TPEs) that combine many of the properties of both thermoplastics and rubbers.
 Examples of copolyesters include:

 - Tritan from Eastman (stiff, strong thermoplastic)